 It's a Glass Half Full Kind of Day

-Wine glasses are composed of 4 parts.
+Wine glasses are composed of four parts.
 The base, which provides stability.
 The stem, which allows the taster to have something to hold onto.
-This also prevents warming up the wine from our hands and getting those dreaded fingerprints on the glass.
+This also prevents us from warming up the wine with our hands and getting those dreaded fingerprints on the glass.
 Next is the bowl.
 This is the most important part of the glass.
-The bowl sizes vary depending on the style of wine but most wine glasses will taper at the top, which traps all of the aromas released by the wine.
+Bowl sizes vary depending on the style of wine, but most wine glasses will taper at the top, which traps all of the aromas released by the wine.
 Last is the rim, which the taster feels as they are enjoying the wine.
-All together the glass can enhance your tasting experience tenfold.
+All together, the glass can enhance your tasting experience tenfold.

-Not only does shape have an effect on the taste of wine, but glass thickness as well.
-In higher quality glassware, glass tends to be thinner and more delicate.
-Thinner glasses also have a thinner rim of the glass, which allows a more even flow of the wine as it leaves the glass.
-This allows the taster to focus more on the taste of the wine opposed to the thickness of the glass.
+It is not only shape that has an effect on the taste of wine but glass thickness as well.
+In higher-quality glassware, glass tends to be thinner and more delicate.
+Thinner glasses also have a thinner rim, which allows a more even flow of the wine as it leaves the glass.
+This allows the taster to focus more on the taste of the wine as opposed to the thickness of the glass.

-Red wine glasses come in a variety of bowl sizes, rim styles and stem lengths.
-Traditionally, these glasses will have a larger bowl than a white wine glass.
-This is to allow the wine, which is usually fuller bodied than a white wine, to ‘breathe’.
-The concept of letting a wine breathe is allowing the wine to come into contact with oxygen.
-During this process aromas from the wine start to release for the taster to smell.
-Red wine glasses can also have a bigger rim, which is again to allow more oxygen into the glass and the taster’s mouth.
+Red wine glasses come in a variety of bowl sizes, rim styles, and stem lengths.
+Traditionally, these glasses will have a larger bowl than white wine glasses.
+This is to allow the wine, which is usually fuller-bodied than a white wine, to "breathe."
+The concept of letting a wine breathe involves allowing the wine to come into contact with oxygen.
+During this process, aromas from the wine start to release for the taster to smell.
+Red wine glasses can also have a bigger rim, which is, again, to allow more oxygen into the glass and the taster’s mouth.

-To add another layer of complexity, there are 3 common styles of red wine glasses, full bodied (or Bordeaux), medium bodied, and light bodied (or Burgundy).
+To add another layer of complexity, there are three common styles of red wine glasses: full-bodied (or Bordeaux), medium-bodied, and light-bodied (or Burgundy).
 Bordeaux glasses are the biggest glass and allow space between the taster's nose and the wine.
-This is to allow the ethanol vapors (full bodied wines tend to have more alcohol content) move out the glass so that the only notes left are the aromas of the wine.
-Try drinking Zinfandel, Syrah, Bordeaux and Cabernet Sauvignon from these glasses.
+This is to allow the ethanol vapors (full-bodied wines tend to have a higher alcohol content) to move out of the glass so that the only notes left are the aromas of the wine.
+Try drinking Zinfandel, Syrah, Bordeaux, and Cabernet Sauvignon from these glasses.

 White Wine and Rosé

 Unlike red wine, white wine does not need to breathe as extensively.
-There are two main types of white wine glasses; one for high acid white wines (think Riesling) and one for full bodied white wines (think a white Burgundy).
-All white wine glasses do have a longer stem than other wine glass styles and that is because white wine is served at a colder temperature.
+There are two main types of white wine glasses: one for high-acid white wines (think Riesling) and one for full-bodied white wines (think a white Burgundy).
+White wine glasses do have a longer stem than other wine glass styles, and that is because white wine is served at a colder temperature.
 The elongated stem allows extra room for the taster’s hand so that the temperature of the wine will not be affected by body heat.

-The high acid white wine glasses have a smaller opening on top because the ethanol vapors experienced in red wine are far less in these traditionally low ABV wines.
+The high-acid white wine glasses have a smaller opening on top because the ethanol vapors experienced in red wine are far less in these traditionally low ABV wines.
 The small opening also allows for the acidic nature of these wines to be directed to the perfect spot on your palate (the middle of your tongue).
-This style of glass is also perfect to enjoy rosé out of as this style is typically high acid, low alcohol.
+This style of glass is also perfect to enjoy rosé out of as it is typically high-acid, low-alcohol.

-The full-bodied white wine style glass is for wines like oaked chardonnay, white Burgundy and sweet wines like Sauternes and off-dry Riesling.
-The opening on this glass is slightly larger than the high acid wine glass, but still has the elongated stem and smaller bowl shape.
+The full-bodied white wine-style glass is for wines like oaked chardonnay and white Burgundy, and sweet wines, like Sauternes and off-dry Riesling.
+The opening on this glass is slightly larger than the high-acid wine glass but still has the elongated stem and smaller bowl shape.

 Dessert and Fortified Wines

-Fortified wines, also called dessert wines are wines that have been fortified with a spirit to stop the fermentation process.
+Fortified wines, also called dessert wines, are wines that have been fortified with a spirit to stop the fermentation process.
 The end result is a sweet and boozy style of wine.
-Port, Sherry and Marsala are all examples of dessert wines.
+Port, Sherry, and Marsala are all examples of dessert wines.
 Traditionally, a small pour of these wines is given before or after a meal, which is why they are consumed in smaller glasses.
-Dessert wine glasses mimic the shape of larger wine glasses and are often referred to as ‘shrunken glasses’.
-Most people do not have or purchase dessert wine glasses and instead use a universal glass, but if dessert wines are exciting, it might be time to add some of these smaller glasses to your collection.
+Dessert wine glasses mimic the shape of larger wine glasses and are often referred to as "shrunken glasses."
+Most people do not have or purchase dessert wine glasses and instead use a universal glass, but if dessert wines are exciting for you, it might be time to add some of these smaller glasses to your collection.

 The Universal Glass

-The universal glass (sometimes called an all-purpose glass) is the glass that can be used for every style of wine.
-This style of wine glass can accommodate everything from sparkling wines to dessert wines.
+The universal glass (sometimes called an all-purpose glass) is a glass that can be used for every style of wine.
+This style of glass can accommodate everything from sparkling wines to dessert wines.
 The shape of this glass is most similar to the white wine glass styles but offers a slightly bigger bowl to allow red wines to open up.
-Universal glasses range in price but as they can be utilized for nearly all types of wine, this glass can save on money and storage space, and should be a staple in every wine lover’s home.
+Universal glasses range in price, but since they can be utilized for nearly all types of wine, this glass can save on money and storage space, and should be a staple in every wine lover’s home.